MarielWaters/mw-1811-comp-challenge-1/README.md

 * more alt tags in the html for accessibility purposes.

-* to add hover state animationsthat would rotate the cards, revealing a quote associated with either the activist or the movement they are/were a part of.
+* to add hover state animations to rotate the cards, revealing a quote associated with either the activist or the movement they are a part of.

 * to tighten up the historical accuracy.
 For example, I was only able to find the actual set bail amount for a few arrests.
-The ones that I did, like Rosa Parks, I converted to 2018 dollars.
+The ones that I did, like Rosa Parks, are converted to 2018 dollars.

 # My Versions: